 Tenofovir Disoproxil Fumarate (Viread, TDF)

 Tenofovir is mutagenic in one of two in vitro assays and has no evidence of clastogenic activity.
-Long-term oral carcinogenicity studies of tenofovir in mice and rats were carried out at 16 times (mice) and 5 times (rats) human exposure.
-In female mice, liver adenomas were increased at exposures 16 times that observed in humans at therapeutic doses.
-In rats, the study was negative for carcinogenic findings at exposures up to 5 times that observed in humans at the therapeutic dose.1
+Long-term oral carcinogenicity studies of tenofovir were carried out at 16 times (in mice) and 5 times (in rats) the exposure in humans taking standard dosing.
+In female mice, liver adenomas were increased at exposures 16 times those observed in humans who received therapeutic doses.
+In rats, there was no evidence of carcinogenicity at exposures up to 5 times those observed in humans who received the therapeutic dose.1

-Reproduction studies have been performed in rats and rabbits at doses up to 14 and 19 times the human dose, respectively, based on body surface area comparisons and revealed no evidence of impaired fertility or harm to the fetus associated with tenofovir.
-There were also no effects on fertility, mating performance, or early embryonic development when tenofovir was administered to male rats (600 mg/kg/day; equivalent to 10 times the human dose based on body surface area) for 28 days before mating and to female rats for 15 days before mating through Day 7 of gestation.
-There was, however, an alteration of the estrous cycle in female rats administered 600 mg/kg/day.1
+Reproduction studies have been performed in rats and rabbits at doses of tenofovir up to 14 times and 19 times the human dose, respectively, based on body surface area comparisons.
+These studies revealed no evidence of impaired fertility or harm to the fetus associated with tenofovir.
+There were also no effects on fertility, mating performance, or early embryonic development when tenofovir was administered to male rats (600 mg/kg/day; equivalent to 10 times the human dose based on body surface area) for 28 days before mating and to female rats from 15 days before mating through Day 7 of gestation.
+There was, however, an alteration of the estrous cycle in female rats who were administered tenofovir 600 mg/kg/day.1

 Teratogenicity/Adverse Pregnancy Outcomes

-Chronic exposure of fetal monkeys to tenofovir at high doses (exposure equivalent to 25 times the area under the curve (AUC) achieved with therapeutic dosing in humans) resulted in lower fetal circulating insulin-like growth factor (IGF)-1, higher IGF binding protein-3 levels, and lower body weights.
+Fetal monkeys with chronic high-level exposure to tenofovir (exposure equivalent to 25 times the area under the curve [AUC] achieved with therapeutic dosing in humans) had lower fetal circulating insulin-like growth factor (IGF)-1, higher IGF binding protein-3 levels, and lower body weights compared to tenofovir-unexposed fetal monkeys.
 A slight reduction in fetal bone porosity was also observed.
-Effects on these parameters were observed within 2 months of maternal treatment.1
+These effects were observed within 2 months of maternal treatment.1

 Human Studies in Pregnancy

-In a retrospective population pharmacokinetic study of 46 pregnant women and 156 non-pregnant women receiving combination regimens including TDF, pregnant women had a 39% higher apparent clearance of tenofovir compared with non-pregnant women, which decreased slightly but significantly with increasing age.3 In the P1026s study of 37 pregnant women receiving TDF-based combination therapy at 30 to 36 weeks’ gestation and 6 to 12 weeks postpartum, the percentage of women with tenofovir AUC exceeding the target of 1.99 μg*hour/mL (the 10th percentile in non-pregnant adults) was lower in the third trimester (73%, 27 of 37 women) than postpartum (84%, 27 of 32 women); trough levels and AUCs were 17% to 20% lower during the third trimester compared to postpartum.
-The median weight of the women below the target exposure (97.9 kg) was significantly higher than the median weight of the women who met the target exposure (74.2 kg).4 In another study of 34 women receiving TDF plus emtricitabine in the third trimester and postpartum, tenofovir AUC, peak, and trough were all about 25% lower in pregnant women compared to postpartum women, but these decreased exposures were not associated with virologic failure.5
+In a retrospective population pharmacokinetic study of 46 pregnant women and 156 nonpregnant women who were receiving combination regimens that included TDF, pregnant women had a 39% higher apparent clearance of tenofovir compared with nonpregnant women.
+Apparent clearance decreased slightly but significantly with increasing age.3 In the P1026s study of 37 pregnant women who received TDF-based combination therapy at 30 to 36 weeks’ gestation and 6 to 12 weeks postpartum, the percentage of women with tenofovir AUC exceeding the target of 1.99 μg•hour/mL (the 10th percentile in nonpregnant adults) was lower in the third trimester (73%, 27 of 37 women) than postpartum (84%, 27 of 32 women).
+Trough levels and AUCs were 17% to 20% lower during the third trimester compared to postpartum.
+The median weight of the women below the target exposure (97.9 kg) was significantly higher than the median weight of the women who met the target exposure (74.2 kg).4 In another study of 34 women who received TDF plus emtricitabine in the third trimester and postpartum, tenofovir AUC, peak, and trough were all about 25% lower in pregnant women than in postpartum women, but these decreased exposures were not associated with virologic failure.5 In a study of women who did not have HIV and who were using TDF as part of pre-exposure prophylaxis (PrEP), intracellular concentrations of tenofovir diphosphate (TFV-DP) in pregnant women were about 70% of those in nonpregnant women, even after adjusting for adherence.6

 Standard dosing of TDF during pregnancy continues to be recommended.

-In studies of pregnant women on chronic TDF, the cord-to-maternal-blood ratio of tenofovir ranged from 0.60 to 1.03, indicating high placental transfer.4-7 In studies of pregnant women receiving single-dose TDF (with and without emtricitabine) in labor, the median tenofovir cord-to-maternal-blood ratio at delivery ranged from 0.55 to 0.73.8,9 Intracellular tenofovir concentrations were detected in the peripheral blood mononuclear cells from cord blood in all infants after a single maternal dose of 600 mg TDF with 400 mg emtricitabine, but intracellular tenofovir-diphosphate was detectable in only 2 (5.5%) of 36 infants.10
+Placental and Breast Milk Passage In studies of pregnant women on chronic TDF, the cord-to-maternal-blood ratio of tenofovir ranged from 0.60 to 1.03, indicating high placental transfer.4,5,7,8 In studies of pregnant women who received single-dose TDF (with and without emtricitabine) during labor, the median tenofovir cord-to-maternal-blood ratio at delivery ranged from 0.55 to 0.73.9,10 Intracellular tenofovir concentrations were detected in the peripheral blood mononuclear cells from cord blood in all infants after a single maternal dose of TDF 600 mg with emtricitabine 400 mg, but intracellular TFV-DP was detectable in only two of 36 infants (5.5%).11

-A retrospective analysis of 7,275 women (1,199 receiving TDF-based antiretroviral therapy) demonstrated a slight reduction in pregnancy rates, but the findings were limited by the observational nature of the data and additional studies are needed for confirmation.13
+In a retrospective analysis of 7,275 women (1,199 of whom were receiving TDF-based antiretroviral therapy) women who used TDF had a slightly lower pregnancy rate than women who did not use TDF, but the findings were limited by the observational nature of the data, and additional studies are needed for confirmation.14

-In a study of 431 pregnancies occurring during an HIV pre-exposure prophylaxis trial in which women who did not have HIV infection were randomized to placebo, TDF, or TDF plus emtricitabine, there was no difference in risk of congenital anomalies between the TDF-containing and placebo arms.14 No association was seen between maternal TDF and offspring birth defects in three large U.S. cohorts of children born to women living with HIV: PACTG 219/219C (n = 2,202 with 214 first-trimester TDF exposures), P1025 (n = 1,112 with 138 first-trimester TDF exposures),15,16 and PHACS (n = 2,580 with 431 first-trimester TDF exposures).17 In the French Perinatal Cohort, no association was found between birth defects and TDF with a power of 70% for an odds ratio of 1.5 (n = 13,124 with 823 first-trimester TDF exposures).18 Among 382 pregnancies occurring in 302 women in Uganda and Zimbabwe participating in the DART trial—approximately two-thirds of whom received TDF through more than 90% of their pregnancies—there were no differences noted in birth defects.19 Finally, in the Antiretroviral Pregnancy Registry (APR), sufficient numbers of first-trimester exposures to TDF in humans have been monitored to be able to detect at least a 1.5-fold increased risk of overall birth defects and a 2-fold increase in risk of birth defects in the cardiovascular and genitourinary systems.
+In a study of 431 pregnancies that occurred during an HIV PrEP trial in which women who did not have HIV infection were randomized to receive placebo, TDF, or TDF plus emtricitabine, there was no difference in risk of congenital anomalies between the TDF-containing arms and placebo arms.15 No association was seen between maternal TDF use and the occurrence of birth defects among offspring in three large U.S. cohorts of children born to women with HIV: PACTG 219/219C (n = 2,202, with 214 first-trimester TDF exposures), P1025 (n = 1,112, with 138 first-trimester TDF exposures),16,17 and PHACS (n = 2,580, with 431 first-trimester TDF exposures).18 In the French Perinatal Cohort, no association was found between birth defects and use of TDF with a power of 70% for an odds ratio of 1.5 (n = 13,124, with 823 first-trimester TDF exposures).19 Among 382 pregnancies that occurred in 302 women in Uganda and Zimbabwe who participated in the DART trial—approximately two-thirds of whom received TDF during >90% of their pregnancies—TDF use was not associated with birth defect risk.20 Finally, in the Antiretroviral Pregnancy Registry, sufficient numbers of first-trimester exposures to TDF have been monitored to be able to detect at least a 1.5-fold increased risk of overall birth defects and a two-fold increase in risk of birth defects in the cardiovascular and genitourinary systems.
 No increase in birth defects has been observed with TDF.
-Among cases of first-trimester TDF exposure reported to the APR, the prevalence of birth defects was 2.3% (75 of 3,229 births; 95% confidence interval [CI], 1.8% to 2.9%), compared with a 2.7% total prevalence in the U.S. population, based on Centers for Disease Control and Prevention surveillance.20
+Among the cases of first-trimester TDF exposure reported to the Antiretroviral Pregnancy Registry, the prevalence of birth defects was 2.3% (82 of 3,535 births; 95% CI, 1.9% to 2.9%), compared with a total prevalence of 2.7% in the U.S. population, based on Centers for Disease Control and Prevention surveillance.21

-In contrast to the PROMISE trial results, in a large observational study in Botswana of more than 11,000 births among women with HIV who received ART during pregnancy and gave birth between August 2014 and August 2016, the risk of any adverse birth outcome was lower in those who received TDF/emtricitabine/efavirenz than in those who received any other regimen (TDF/emtricitabine/nevirapine, adjusted relative risk [ARR], 1.15; TDF/emtricitabine/lopinavir/ritonavir, ARR, 1.31; zidovudine/lamivudine/nevirapine, ARR, 1.30; zidovudine-lamivudine-lopinavir-ritonavir, ARR, 1.21) Furthermore, TDF/emtricitabine/efavirenz was associated with a lower risk of SGA compared with all other regimens, and zidovudine/lamivudine/lopinavir/ritonavir was associated with higher risk of preterm birth, very preterm birth and neonatal death compared with TDF/emtricitabine/efavirenz.
-Finally, among infants exposed to ART from conception, tenofovir/emtricitabine/efavirenz was associated with lower risk for adverse birth outcomes than other ART regimens.26
+In contrast to the PROMISE trial results, in a large observational study in Botswana of >11,000 births among women with HIV who received ART during pregnancy and gave birth between August 2014 and August 2016, the risk of any adverse birth outcome was lower in those who received TDF/emtricitabine/efavirenz than in those who received any other regimen (TDF/emtricitabine plus nevirapine, adjusted relative risk [ARR], 1.15; TDF/emtricitabine plus lopinavir/ritonavir , ARR 1.31; zidovudine/lamivudine plus nevirapine, ARR 1.30; zidovudine/lamivudine plus LPV/r, ARR 1.21) Furthermore, TDF/emtricitabine/efavirenz was associated with a lower risk of SGA than all other regimens, and zidovudine/lamivudine plus lopinavir/ritonavir was associated with higher risk of preterm birth, very preterm birth, and neonatal death than TDF/emtricitabine/efavirenz.
+Finally, among infants exposed to ART from conception, TDF/emtricitabine/efavirenz was associated with lower risk for adverse birth outcomes than other ART regimens.28

-In all, there remains some concern for a link between maternal TDF use and preterm birth or LBW but the evidence is mixed and the role of potential cofactors and/or confounders needs better definition.
+In all, there remains some concern for a link between maternal TDF use and preterm birth or LBW, but the evidence is mixed; the role of potential cofactors and/or confounders requires further investigation.

 Other Safety Data